mbernste/mbernste.github.io/_posts/2020-12-26-matrix_multiplication.md

 THIS POST IS CURRENTLY UNDER CONSTRUCTION

 At a very high level, matrix multiplication is an operation between two [matrices](https://mbernste.github.io/posts/matrices/) that creates a new matrix.
 For students introduced to matrix multiplication, it can be puzzling to learn that matrix multiplication does not simply entail computing the product of the each pair of corresponding entries between the two matrices.
-Rather, matrix multiplication is much more complicated: given two matrices $\boldsymbol{A}$ and $\boldsymbol{B}$, each column of the product matrix $\boldsymbol{AB}$ is formed by multiplying $\boldsymbol{A}$ by each column of $\boldsymbol{B}$:
+Rather, matrix multiplication is much more complicated: given two matrices $\boldsymbol{A}$ and $\boldsymbol{B}$, each column of the product matrix $\boldsymbol{AB}$ is formed by performing [matrix-vector multiplication](https://mbernste.github.io/posts/matrix_vector_mult/) between $\boldsymbol{A}$ and each column of $\boldsymbol{B}$:

 <span style="color:#0060C6">**Definition 1 (Matrix multiplication):** The product of an $m \times n$ matrix $\boldsymbol{A}$ **matrix multiplied** by a $n \times p$ matrix $\boldsymbol{B}$ is given by</span>